Please Share This Page:

 In Switzerland, people grow their own allotments and trade vegetables with their neighbors.
 Strong local networks are a great key to food independence from oppressive corporate interests.

-Check out our database of Raw Honey Suppliers!
+Check out our mega database of 340+ Raw Honey Suppliers!

 Many people who have been into the organic movement for a long time, have a deep understanding of its principles and why properly-grown organic food is superior.
 However, in recent times, confusing articles have appeared, claiming (falsely) that organic food is "no better than non-organic".
 We will be examining and deconstructing these deliberate falsehoods in clear terms, with reference to scientific studies and the full history of organic food.
 New page coming soon.